What is the Out of the Darkness Overnight?

 What will the route be?

-The exact route is still being finalized and subject to change.
-Developing the ideal course that will provide for a safe and meaningful event is a long process, involving the cooperation of many jurisdictions.
 Please Note: For participant safety we will not release the full route until the night of the event.

 How much money am I required to raise to participate?